kuzp/apache-ignite/modules/spring3/README.txt

-Apache Ignite Spring Module
+Apache Ignite Spring3 Module
 ---------------------------

-Apache Ignite Spring module provides resources injection capabilities and parser for Spring-based configuration XML files.
+Apache Ignite Spring3 module provides resources injection capabilities and parser for Spring3-based configuration XML files.
+Its purpose is to support compatibility with spring 3.

-To enable Spring module when starting a standalone node, move 'optional/ignite-spring' folder to 'libs' folder before running 'ignite.{sh|bat}' script.
+To enable Spring3 module when starting a standalone node, remove 'libs/ignite-spring/' folder and move 'libs/optional/ignite-spring3' folder to 'libs' folder before running 'ignite.{sh|bat}' script.
 The content of the module folder will be added to classpath in this case.

 Importing Spring Module In Maven Project
 ----------------------------------------